 To read how to get to Machu Picchu without an organized tour, please click here.

 If you are still thinking whether you should cross the border between Chile and Bolivia yourself, please stop right now!
-Magnificent Salar de Uyuni is a must do place while in Bolivia or Northern part of Chile.
+Magnificent Salar de Uyuni is a must see place while in Bolivia or north part of Chile.
 Tourists usually do visit this absolutely stunning and unique place from Uyuni, the town in Bolivia, or from San Pedro de Atacama in Chile.
 It is not so difficult to get to salt flats without any guide, but tour agencies, that can be found in many towns all around, came up with a wonderful 3 or 4 days tour that include Salar de Uyuni, as number one attraction, along with many more wonderful places that you can see only with a guide.
 Dry salty area, as a highlight, will become just like an addition next to them.
 Salar de Uyuni will get overshadowed by beautiful lagoons, geysers, deserts, volcanoes, truly remote villages, you will spend a night in, and interesting rock formations.
 It is one of the most bizarre and beautiful places in the world, you just can not miss, especially while so close to it.
 Paying only 180$ for a 3 days tour is just a bargain we have to grab.
 Unluckily, I have lost loads of my photos from the trip, but I hope the remaining ones will be convincing enough to you to buy this trip.

 Machu Picchu.
 We all heard this name before.
 Most popular place in South America, maybe even in the world, that attracts thousands of visitors every week, and my biggest mistake ever.

 Arriving at Cuzco already gives you the idea on how many travelers, from all around the world really, do come to see this biggest remaining side of ancient Inca town.
 Streets of this Peruvian town are just packed with many agencies that offer an organized tours to see Machu Picchu, that include everything.
 Sounds nice and easy, why not?
 Well, no. As soon as I arrived at Cuzco, I went to the first agency, I spotted, to buy a 2 days trip.
 I did not plan on doing so, but as soon as I saw the price, I did.
 I paid only 95$, and in this price I`ve had a transport, one night in a hotel, ticket to Machu Picchu side, lunch, dinner in the evening and an English-speaking guide.
-I did some research before on prices, and it was always coming as a 300$ all together, that`s why as soon as I saw the price of 95$, I just booked a trip.
+I did some research before on prices, and it was always coming as a 300$ (no, no..its fourth cheaper really in reality) all together, that`s why as soon as I saw the price of 95$, I just booked a trip.
 The problem was that we have been given only max of 5 hours at the side.
 This is not enough!
 You need a whole full day to properly explore it!
 I did not hike the mountain, I did not go to see the Sun Gate.
 I didn`t even see the Aguas Calientes, closest village to Machu Picchu, properly.
 That is a big hole in my heart, and I just do not want you to experience it.
 Yes, maybe there are some agencies that do offer a 3-4 days trips, where you can spend the whole day at the side.
 Not a problem then, just book it.
 Otherwise never book a 2 days tour.
-Here, remembering planning on getting there myself, I will share with you how to rich Machu yourself.
+Here, remembering planning on getting there myself, I will share with you how to reach Machu yourself.

 Step one and most important.
 Please do book your ticket for Machu Picchu side in advance.
 Thought, I bought a tour just 3 days before going, I`ve read that it is more difficult for solo visitors to purchase one.
 You can do it online, and you need your passport to process.
 Here is a link to click.
 You can also do it in the office in Cuzco and Aguas Calientes.